 What is R4 Zoning?

 R4 zoning is a residential zoning district in NYC.
 It allows all types of residential uses including multifamily residential, single family houses, and two family houses, but not commercial use (unless there is a commercial overlay).
-You can also develop certain community facility uses are also allowed, but we will not be addressing those uses in this article.
+You can also develop certain community facility uses, but we will not be addressing those uses in this article.
 Residential R4 buildings are usually small.
 The maximum building height is 35 feet.
-The most common building types you see in R4 are attached 1 and 2 family row houses, also known as townhouses.
-These are houses that are attached to each other and share a wall.
+The most common building types in R4 are attached 1 and 2 family row houses.
+Row Houses are attached to each other and sometimes share a wall.
 You can also build single or two family detached houses.
 A detached house is one with yards on all four sides that does not touch another house or property line.
 These are less common in R4 zoning.
 We have another post if you want to read more about detached vs attached or semi detached.

 You can also develop an R4 lot into a small multifamily apartment building.
 The following is a case study on building one small multifamily building in an R4 Zone.

 R4 Residential Development Background

 We were now ready to develop the second property, but we needed a game plan.
 The client wanted to build attached houses.
 This did not seem to make sense on the property for maximizing the allowable residential units.
-We proposed to do a small multi family building, and the client agreed.
+Therefore we proposed to design a small multi family building, and the client agreed.
 As I mentioned this is not usually the most common development for R4 zoning.
 Attached 1 and 2 family houses are far more common, but we are going with a multifamily apartment building in this option.